-Function: Configure the IPv4 address as the source address for GRE tunnel.
+Function: Configure the source address (IPv6 or IPv4 address) for GRE tunnel.

-Parameter: <ipv4-address> is the IPv4 address.
+Parameter: <ipv6-address > is the IPv6 address, <ipv4-address> is the IPv4 address.

-Usage Guide: Configure the IPv4 address as the source address for GRE tunnel.
+Usage Guide: Configure the source address (IPv6 or IPv4 address) for GRE tunnel.

 Example: Configure the IPv4 address as the source address for GRE tunnel.